The Best Supernatural Horror Movies To Watch

 The Exorcist (1973)

-The film's realistic portrayal of possession, combined with exceptional performances, especially by Linda Blair as Regan MacNeil, helped create a supernatural classic.
-The practical effects, for their time, were groundbreaking, contributing to the film's impact.
+The film's realistic portrayal of possession, combined with exceptional performances, especially by Linda Blair as Regan MacNeil, helped create a supernatural classic, and the practical effects, for their time, were groundbreaking.
 [The Exorcist on IMDB]

 Poltergeist (1982)